bcnmy/frames/README.md

 # Frames
-This project is aimed at creating a frame template to deploy a smart account using [Biconomy SDK](https://docs.biconomy.io/).
+This project is aimed at showcasing how to create a smart account using [Biconomy SDK](https://docs.biconomy.io/) within a frame.

 **Simple Frame**